needle-mirror/com.unity.xr.arfoundation/Documentation~/tracked-image-manager.md

 If you use the [extension method](xref:UnityEngine.XR.ARFoundation.MutableRuntimeReferenceImageLibraryExtensions.ScheduleAddImageJob(UnityEngine.XR.ARSubsystems.MutableRuntimeReferenceImageLibrary,UnityEngine.Texture2D,System.String,System.Nullable{System.Single},Unity.Jobs.JobHandle)) which accepts a [Texture2D](xref:UnityEngine.Texture2D), you do not need to manage any memory.

-If you use the version of [ScheduleAddImageJob](xref:UnityEngine.XR.ARSubsystems.MutableRuntimeReferenceImageLibrary.ScheduleAddImageJob(Unity.Collections.NativeSlice{System.Byte},UnityEngine.Vector2Int,UnityEngine.TextureFormat,UnityEngine.XR.ARSubsystems.XRReferenceImage,Unity.Jobs.JobHandle)) that accepts a [NativeSlice](xref:Unity.Collections.NativeSlice`1) or pointer, you are responsible for managing the memory, i.e., freeing it when the job completes.
+If you use the version of [ScheduleAddImageJob](xref:UnityEngine.XR.ARSubsystems.MutableRuntimeReferenceImageLibrary.ScheduleAddImageJob(Unity.Collections.NativeSlice{System.Byte},UnityEngine.Vector2Int,UnityEngine.TextureFormat,UnityEngine.XR.ARSubsystems.XRReferenceImage,Unity.Jobs.JobHandle)) that accepts a [NativeSlice](xref:Unity.Collections.NativeSlice`1) or pointer, you are responsible for managing the memory, that is, freeing it when the job completes.
 You can do this by scheduling a dependent job that frees the memory:

 [!code-cs[trackedimage_DeallocateOnJobCompletion](../Tests/CodeSamples/TrackedImageSamples.cs#trackedimage_DeallocateOnJobCompletion)]